BlueFinchCommerce/module-checkout/docs/how-to-create-a-checkout-extension-module.md

 We provide a BlueFinch Checkout [extension module template](https://github.com/BlueFinchCommerce/module-checkout-template) which includes all the necessary files you'll need to get started, that you can either clone as a starting point or use as a reference.

-1. Clone the template into your `app/code` folder, using the standard Magento module folder naming `VendorName/ModuleName`, e.g.:
+1. Clone the template into your `app/code` folder, using the standard Magento module folder naming `VendorName/ModuleName`.

+    For example:

     ```
     cd app/code